jinevang/jinevang/README.md

 # hello!
 ### who is this person?
 - 🦦 my name is evan
 - 🌛 undergrad CSSE student at UWB
-- 🥕 software dev enjoyer
+- 🥕 hoping to become a software dev enjoyer
 - 🍚 learning c++
 - 📷 take a look at the [best cone pictures](https://photos.app.goo.gl/FaeCkL8m6gk2nyLD6)